-Retinopathy which is more involved with O2 tension- once the O2 is removed, the relative hypoxia in the eye causes blood vessel overgrowth- which can result in blindness.
-Intraventricular Hemorrhage and Bronchopulmonary Dysplasia are also complications of too much oxygen.
+Retinopathy, which is more involved with O2 tension; once the O2 is removed, the relative hypoxia in the eye causes blood vessel overgrowth, resulting in blindness.
+Intraventricular hemorrhage and bronchopulmonary dysplasia are other complications of too much oxygen.

-It occurs because of a deficiency of alveolar surfactant, and is mainly seen in premies.
-It leads to alveolar collapse and reinflation with each breath – exhausts the baby and causes respiratory failure.
+It occurs because of a deficiency of alveolar surfactant and is mainly seen in premature infants.
+It leads to alveolar collapse and reinflation with each breath, which exhausts the baby and causes respiratory failure.

-34. What signs can result from hypoxia in RDS?
+30. What signs can result from hypoxia in NRDS?

-36. What would you see on a CXR in RDS?
+32. What would you see on a CXR in NRDS?

-Air bronchograms and Diffuse granular patterns (ground glass appearance).
+Air bronchograms and diffuse granular patterns (i.e., ground glass appearance).

-Transient tachypnoea of newborn (due to excess lung fluid, normally resolves after 24h), Meconium aspiration, Congenital pneumonia (group B strep), Tracheoesophageal fistula, suspect if respiratory problems after feeds, and Congenital lung abnormalities.
+Transient tachypnea of the newborn (due to excess lung fluid, normally resolves after 24 hours), meconium aspiration, congenital pneumonia, tracheoesophageal fistula, and congenital lung abnormalities.

 Betamethasone or dexamethasone to all women at risk of premature delivery from 23-35 weeks.